Bubble Book patent

 on the copyright page; see Note below.)-

-This edition does not have the volume number on the spine, and does
+This edition does not have the volume number on the spine, and has only

-not contain a listing of all the books in the series on one of the
+the first several of the books in the series on one of the

 #6-9 show the listing for the series that only goes up to Bubble Book #9 (as shown at left),